JuliaDynamics/DiscreteEvents.jl/docs/src/examples/singleserver.md

 ![Little's law](../images/sserver5.png)

 Data seems not quite to fit theory.
 Reason is that the system is not stationary.
 But for a first approach, Little's law seems not to be a bad one.
-In order to analyze stability and [stationarity](https://en.wikipedia.org/wiki/Stationary_process) and to improve, we could refine our analysis by taking only the second half of the simulation data or by doing more simulation runs and having some more fun with `Sim.jl` ...
+In order to analyze stability and [stationarity](https://en.wikipedia.org/wiki/Stationary_process) and to improve, we could refine our analysis by taking only the second half of the simulation data or by doing more simulation runs and having some more fun with `Simulate.jl` ...

 ### 😄